 After the initial steps are done, start writing.
 Be sure you are writing to your audience and in your voice.
 But, use the keyword/phrase throughout the copy wherever you can.
 If you feel like you are forcing it or it is overly redundant, just try it in a different place.
 You only need about 1% density for an SEO-friendly blog post, so don’t overdo it either.
-Be sure to break up your story with headings and try to get that keyword into a heading, if possible.
+Furthermore, be sure to break up your story with headings and try to get that keyword into a heading, if possible.
 As you write, Yoast will be measuring your SEO on the fly.

 Part of writing is, of course, editing yourself.
 If you aren’t using Grammarly yet, again, stop and add that plugin.
 This time, it works with your browser, not WordPress, but it does a great job of spell checking and grammar checking.
 Without someone else to proofread my work, sometimes Grammarly is all I have to make sure I don’t make silly mistakes.
 Proofread your post and use Grammarly to correct your mistakes.